Pensions and Isas hit by market turmoil

 The figure, from Hargreaves Lansdown, shows the effect of market turmoil on those with personal pensions in the UK.

 Meanwhile, separate figures show how popular shares Isas have also been hit.

 An average shares Individual Savings Account of £10,000 at the start of the year would now be worth £8,778, a 12.2% fall in value, according to financial information service Moneyfacts.

-This would only directly affect people who chose to cash in this investment.'Turned over'
+This would only directly affect people who chose to cash in this investment.

 The turmoil on the financial markets, especially falling shares values, has particularly affected people who have had money saved in personal pension plans and who are now cashing them in to buy an annual pension, known as an annuity.

 Not only have some seen their pots shrink, but the annuity rate - the amount of annual pension they can obtain for any set sum of money - has also fallen too.

 John Frary from Bedfordshire, a company director in the motor racing industry, had £108,500 saved in his private pension fund.